commandodev/stargate/docs/websockets.rst

     8jKS'y:G*Co,Wxa-

-The ``Sec-*`` headers can be ignored for now (these are only the very latest draft of the websocket [spec]_.
+The ``Sec-*`` headers can be ignored for now (these are only the very latest draft of the websocket [ws76]_.
 They will be implemented in a later version of rpz.websocket.
 So the headers that matter right now are:

 Client::